 Politics.co.uk is a great website.
 The website contains information on the latest events but you could also look at the 'reference' section for an insight into some of the topics covered by the AS course.

-Politics textbooks are soon outdated but you could look at The Essentials of UK Politics by Andrew Heywood.
+Politics textbooks are soon outdated but you could look at.
+AS UK Government and Politics, 4th Edition by

 Who will teach me?